 How Much Does it Cost?

-Every prospective personal injury client is entitled to a free initial consultation with one of our lawyers.
+Every prospective personal injury client is entitled to a free initial consultation with one of our Tucson personal injury lawyers.
 During this meeting, the attorney will gather facts which allow us to make an initial assessment of the case.
 Based on this evaluation, it’s possible we may find your harm is not compensable or that the chances of recovery are not likely, or we may find that we should proceed with a lawsuit to recover damages for your losses.

 Under this arrangement, you will not pay any attorneys’ fees unless there is a recovery by settlement or verdict.
 Under this kind of agreement, we receive compensation for our work after we recover money for you based on a set percentage of the total recovery, consistent with applicable law and regulations.

 Costs related to your case are paid at the conclusion and are separate and distinct from our attorneys’ fees.
 Some common examples of these costs are filing documents with the court, serving defendants with notice, obtaining records and hiring experts.

 How Will the Value of my Personal Injury Case be Determined?

 There is no set or predetermined formula for determining the value of a personal injury case.
 Depending on the type and severity of your injury, you may be entitled to reimbursement for medical bills, time lost from work, medical costs for resulting injuries, pain and suffering, and more.
 A Tucson personal injury attorney will estimate the value of your lawsuit based on expert assessments and evidence, such as whether there are discrepancies in the testimony, medical records, or other issues that may detract from the integrity of the injured party’s case.